 - set aside a special “snack” cupboard for your kids.
 Some of our top choices to include are: quick oats, unsalted trail mix, and dried fruit

-Fiona Huynh and Jon Leung are third year dietetics students from UBC.
+Fiona Huynh and Jon L. are third year dietetics students from UBC.
 As part of their professional practice course, they are being mentored by Dean Simmons on how to write consumer-focused articles for the public.
 Besides their interest in nutrition, they enjoy cooking, exploring new restaurants, and being outdoors.

 Action Schools BC: Healthy Eating